-Free Roaming on Your Cell Phone in Hong Kong
+Free Roaming on Your Cell Phone

-If you can't get free roaming and don't have Whatsapp or Viber, the cheapest way to stay in touch in Hong Kong is buying and using a local sim card in your phone.
+If you can't get free roaming and don't have Whatsapp or Viber, the cheapest way to stay in touch in Hong Kong is by buying and using a local SIM card in your phone.
 This lets you use local rates for phone calls and data.
 It does mean you'll have a different number during the duration of your stay.

-To use a local sim card you'll need a phone that is unlocked (not restricted to use on your network only).
+To use a local SIM card, you'll need a phone that is unlocked (not restricted to use on your network only).
 Your home network will be able to advise you if this is the case.
 If your phone is locked, you'll need to get it unlocked at a mobile phone shop first.

 Once in Hong Kong, it's easy to pick up a SIM card from any of the major networks.
 Hong Kong's biggest network is China Mobile, followed by 3, CSL, PCCW Mobile, and SmartTone Vodaphone.
-You can buy a sim card from any of the dozens of mobile phone shops around the city or the hundreds of 7-Elevens, including at the airport.
-The card will only cost a couple of HK dollars.
-A small amount of credit will usually be preloaded with the sim, but it's a good idea to buy some credit.
-All networks come with English language instructions for registration and many have free bundles that offer cheap international calls if you want to call home.
+You can buy a sim card from any of the dozens of mobile phone shops around the city, convenience stores, or even at the airport.
+It will only cost a couple of dollars and a small amount of credit will usually be preloaded with the SIM card, but it's a good idea to buy more credit.
+All networks come with English language instructions for registration, and many have free bundles that offer cheap international calls if you want to call home.
 Receiving calls will be free.

-Rent a Sim Card
+Rent a SIM Card

 Another option is to rent a local SIM card from the Hong Kong tourism board.
 These prepaid cards offer good value and are available for 5-day and 8-day periods.
-They include bundles of mobile data, low-cost international rates and access to thousands of local wifi hotspots.
+They include bundles of mobile data, low-cost international rates, and access to thousands of local wifi hotspots.
 Local voice calls are free.
-The cards can be picked up at 7-Elevens and Circle K's at the airport and in the city.
+The cards can be picked up at 7-Elevens, Circle K's, at the airport, or in the city.